Trams in Szczecin: After 2009

-On 29 August 2015, the first stage of a new, grade-separated extension called Szczecin Fast Tram (pl:Szczeciński Szybki Tramwaj) opened, extending the Szczecin tram beyond the right bank of the East Oder and the Port of Szczecin to Szczecin-Dąbie Airstrip and the southeastern neighbourhood of Osiedle Słoneczne.
+On 29 August 2015, the first stage of a new, grade-separated extension called Szczecin Fast Tram (pl:Szczeciński Szybki Tramwaj) opened, extending the Szczecin tram beyond the right bank of the East Oder and the Port of Szczecin to the southeastern neighbourhood of Osiedle Słoneczne via Szczecin-Dąbie Airstrip and its associated request stop.
 The route is planned to extend into Bukowe-Klęskowo neighbourhood in the near future.